blackcata/CSL_Orientation/README.md

 ### 1. Orientation Purpose
-  - Calculating Climate Statistics (xarray, scipy, sklearn)
+  - Calculating Climate Statistics (xarray, scipy, sklearn MODULES)
     - Read and write with the netCDF4 format data
     - Extract the index from given target area
     - Understand and calculate climatology and anomaly